 Great artwork engages our eyes and minds in a huge variety of ways, astonishing us with their beauty or making our skin crawl with discomfort.
-But when making a drawing, painting, or snapping a selfie, there are a few time-tested techniques that artists through history have used to apply the elements of design to create pleasing, engaging artworks.
+But when making a drawing, painting, or snapping a selfie, artists often use time-tested techniques to apply the elements of design to create pleasing, engaging artworks.
 Let's look at some basic composition techniques:

 Divide an image into thirds vertically and horizontally, creating four points where the dividing lines intersect.
 Place your image's focal point at one of these four locations to create an aesthetically pleasing image.

-The rule of thirds is perhaps the most well-known technique for composing an image, and is often one of the first techniques taught in photography and drawing courses.
-And it's an old idea, first coined in 1797 by the English engraver John Thomas Smith.
+The rule of thirds is the most well-known technique for composing an image, often one of the first techniques taught in photography and drawing courses.
+It's an old idea, first coined in 1797 by the English engraver John Thomas Smith.
 But why does the rule of thirds work?

 Here's our theory: there's no magic behind the 1/3rd fraction or those four specific points in an image.
 The rule of 3rds works because of the compositions it helps you avoid.
 First, it helps you avoid a symmetrical composition.
 When the human eye looks at an image, it starts by finding a focal point, an area of emphasis, then travels around the image from there.
 In an image with strong symmetry, the eye is pulled between two focal areas, and it can feel bad.
 The rule of thirds promotes asymmetrical compositions, which are thought to be easier on the eye.
 The rule of thirds also nudges your compositional focal points away from the extreme edges of the image, which can feel unbalanced and destabilizing.